Prayag2003/prometheus-grafana-loki-notes/README.md

 ## Architecture Overview

-## Monitoring = Metrics + Logs + Alerts
+### Monitoring = Metrics + Logs + Alerts

 This project demonstrates how to set up a comprehensive monitoring and observability stack using three powerful open-source tools:

-### Components

-- **Prometheus**: An open-source monitoring and alerting toolkit designed for reliability and scalability.

-     - Collects and stores metrics as time-series data
-     - Features a flexible query language (PromQL)
-     - Supports multiple modes of graphing and dashboarding
+- **Prometheus**: An open-source monitoring and alerting toolkit designed for reliability and scalability. - Collects and stores metrics as time-series data - Features a flexible query language (PromQL) - Supports multiple modes of graphing and dashboarding

-- **Grafana**: A multi-platform open-source analytics and interactive visualization web application.

-     - Creates customizable dashboards
-     - Visualizes metrics from various data sources
-     - Provides alerting capabilities
+- **Grafana**: A multi-platform open-source analytics and interactive visualization web application. - Creates customizable dashboards - Visualizes metrics from various data sources - Provides alerting capabilities

-- **Loki**: A horizontally scalable, highly available log aggregation system.
-     - Designed to be cost-effective
-     - Uses labels for indexing (similar to Prometheus)
-     - Doesn't index the contents of logs
+- **Loki**: A horizontally scalable, highly available log aggregation system. - Designed to be cost-effective - Uses labels for indexing (similar to Prometheus) - Doesn't index the contents of logs

 ### Architecture Overview